 By the mid-Fifties, the car industries of the UK and Western Europe had undergone an almost complete design renaissance, influenced by the US market.
 Many of the US auto giants had begun to take a share of the market, through either establishing UK subsidiaries or acquiring existing companies.

-Now more than half a century after the last Fifties or Sixties Classic car rolled off the production line of Great Britain and Europe's car factories and Europe, the hunger to save the remaining survivors of these momentous years continues.
+Now more than sixty years after the last Fifties Classic car rolled off the production line of one of the UK's or Europe's car factories, the drive to save one of the few remaining survivors of these renaissance years continues.

 Got a question, a comment, a suggestion or an offer??? - FEEL FREE TO CONTACT US ANYTIME!!

 All you need to know about restoring and maintaining UK or European cars of the Fifties and Sixties- as well as the history of the great cars of the era and the people that created them.